accordproject/concerto/README.md

 ## Transactions

-An transaction is a class declaration that has a single `String` property that acts as an identifier.
+A transaction is a class declaration that has a single `String` property that acts as an identifier.
 Use the `modelManager.getTransactionDeclarations` API to look up all transactions.

 ```
 transaction Order identified by orderId {